FlowFX/flowfx.de/posts/youtube-channel-rss-feeds.md

 ```

 where the channel ID can be found in the html source of the channel page or may even be part of the channel URL.
 In any case, I now subscribe to my YouTube channels via boring, old RSS feeds.

+**Update 2020-10-15:** My very good friend [Zeitschlag](https://bullenscheisse.de/) tells me that for those channels that do not have set a custom URL, it's enough to just use the channel URL.

+For example, Fat Freddy's Drop - the world's very best band btw. - has the channel URL `https://www.youtube.com/channel/UCsLGIbOjsV8TFTco9cL6HHA`.
+Those random characters at the end is the channel ID.
+When I add this URL to my [FreshRSS](https://freshrss.org/) instance, it finds the RSS feed no problem.

+In the case of the hip, young, cool YouTubers like Armen Hammer at `https://www.youtube.com/c/ArmenHammerTV`, the channel URL doesn't include this ID but a custom name/slug/identifier.
+Here, you'll have to go the tedious way as described above.